 Last week I had the pleasure of teaching several lectures in Stavanger and Bryne, Norway, as part of my work as a Fulbright Roving Scholar here.
 The students were bright and had, for the most part, high proficiency in English.
-Some, I figure, have a better grasp of English than do many American college students.
-(Thanks to all the teachers for being such great hosts!)
+Some, I figure,

 I gave a few talks and generated some discussion with students at the Stavanger Katedralskole, an institution that dates back to the early 19th century.
 The cathedral that looms next to it is Norway's oldest, dating to the 1100s.
 The beautiful interior of the school looked like something out of a Carl Larsson painting.